- J.D., Harvard Law School

 Diana has over 25 years of experience as a facilitator and consultant in negotiation and conflict resolution.
 Her work has included the development of strategies, training and advice on preventive diplomacy in the OSCE, training for the United Nations and several regional organizations, “track two” dialogue in El Salvador, in South Africa, Ecuador and Peru and in the Georgia/South Ossetia peace process, and facilitation of inter-ethnic dialogue in Cyprus.
 Her current research interests include cumulative impacts of peacebuilding and understanding the dynamics of corruption in conflict-affected and fragile contexts in order to develop more effective anti-corruption programming.

-Through the Institute for Human Security at the Fletcher School, Diana currently co-leads with Cheyanne Scharbatke-Church research in Uganda, DR Congo and Central African Republic on corruption in the criminal justice sector and its relationship to state legitimacy.
+Through the Institute for Human Security at Fletcher, Diana currently co-leads with Cheyanne Scharbatke-Church research in Uganda, DR Congo and Central African Republic on corruption in the criminal justice sector and its relationship to state legitimacy.

 - Business and Peace Advisory Group, CDA Collaborative Learning Projects (Cambridge, MA)